Mothannahuss/SWE363-Front-End/README.md

 * This project is made and intended to be used in a mobile device, therefore it is recommended to use Chrome dev tools to inspect it using a mobile preset
 * This project used the **bootstrap framework**
 # Application pages
-In this section we will take a look about the different pages in our application.
+In this section, we will take a look at the different pages in our application.

 ## Sign in/Sign up page, Index.html.
-1. Our index page is the login page, you can Enter the home page using any email and any password with length of 8 or more.
-Login valdiation will be done in the backend phase
+1. Our index page is the login page, you can Enter the home page using any email and any password with a length of 8 or more.
+Login validation will be done in the backend phase
 2. Forget password button will send a password to the entered email.
 This will be done in the backend phase.
-3. Sign up button will open the sign up form and hide the sign in form with using the css property `display: none;`.
+3. The sign-up button will open the signup form and hide the sign-in form by using the CSS property `display: none;`.

 ![image](https://github.com/Mothannahuss/SWE363-Front-End/assets/38408919/c746111c-c566-45d6-a191-f2912b522abf)
 ![image](https://github.com/Mothannahuss/SWE363-Front-End/assets/38408919/ea791431-5f5d-452d-8282-ee69db950059)

 ## interest selection
-* This page opens if it's your first time signing in to your account, or directly after you sign up. **currently only shows if you signed up using the index page**
+* This page opens if it's your first time signing in to your account, or directly after you sign up. **Currently only shows if you signed up using the index page**
-* Interest will help our algorithm which events are suitable for our users and this feature will enhance users experiance.
+* Interest will help our algorithm which events are suitable for our users and this feature will enhance the user's experience.
 * A user should select the categories that they are most interested in.
 * ![image](https://github.com/Mothannahuss/SWE363-Front-End/assets/38408919/4d17b40f-fa99-4bc9-81af-97208039ef7b)

 ## Home page
-* This page uses javascript to swap event when clicking on my feed or explore
+* This page uses javascript to swap events when clicking on my feed or explore
-* `My feed` is used to catch up with clubs that you have followed and see their new events and activites.
+* `My feed` is used to catch up with clubs that you have followed and see their new events and activities.
-* `Explore` will uses our algorithm with the users interest to select the most suitable events for him and show it up.
+* `Explore` will use our algorithm with the user's interest to select the most suitable events for him and show them up.

 ![image](https://github.com/Mothannahuss/SWE363-Front-End/assets/38408919/bfa80ebe-3f45-4c8a-8539-5ca47100e5a2)

 ## Header
-* Our header is unified throughout the web application, the left side used for the page title and the right side for navigation.
+* Our header is unified throughout the web application, the left side is used for the page title, and the right side for navigation.
-* The `search button` will diplay a search box to search for a certain event in that page.
+* The `search button` will display a search box to search for a certain event on that page.
-* `Menu`, or the navigation menu is used to nevigated throughout the web application
+* `Menu`, or the navigation menu is used to navigate throughout the web application

   ![image](https://github.com/Mothannahuss/SWE363-Front-End/assets/38408919/3168467c-93f9-4f8d-acb2-47f29ddb1b79)